ShirleyH94/Imagestitching-VIPI/README.md

 ### Xueying He, Ming Zhu, Chengkun Li, Mengxue Lin

 ## VIPI Dataset
-The dataset is included in this repository.
+The dataset will be included in this repository.